Ketanserin: Research uses

 With tritium (3H) radioactively labeled ketanserin is used as a radioligand for serotonin 5-HT2 receptors, e.g. in receptor binding assays and autoradiography.
 This radio-labeling has enabled the study of serotonin 5-HT2A receptor distribution in the human brain.

 An autoradiography study of the human cerebellum has found an increasing binding of 3H-ketanserin with age (from below 50 femtomol per milligram tissue at around 30 years of age to over 100 above 75 years).
 The same research team found no significant correlation with age in their homogenate binding study.

 Ketanserin has also been used with carbon (11C) radioactively labeled NNC112 in order to image cortical D1 receptors without contamination by 5-HT2 receptors.

 Increasing research into the use of psychedelics as antidepressants has seen ketanserin used to both block the hallucinogenic experience, and to disentangle the specific cognitive effects of 5-HT2A activation.
+Ketanserin has been found to block the psychedelic effects of psilocybin, lysergic acid diethylamide (LSD), mescaline, and ayahuasca (dimethyltryptamine) in clinical studies.

 Pharmacology

 Pharmacodynamics

-Ketanserin is a high-affinity non-selective antagonist of 5-HT2 receptors in rodents, In addition to the 5-HT2 receptors, ketanserin is also a high affinity antagonist for the H1 receptor.
+Ketanserin is a high-affinity non-selective antagonist of 5-HT2 receptors in rodents.
+In addition to the 5-HT2 receptors, ketanserin is also a high affinity antagonist for the H1 receptor.
 It has also been found to block the vesicular monoamine transporter 2 (VMAT2).

+Occupancy of the serotonin 5-HT2A receptor by ketanserin in humans has been studied.